-According to the American Cancer Society, there is strong evidence that an individual's risk of developing cancer can be substantially reduced by healthy behavior:
+What you can do -- NOW -- to reduce your risk of cancerAccording to the American Cancer Society, there is strong evidence that an individual's risk of developing cancer can be substantially reduced by healthy behavior:

+Anyone can get cancerAnyone can get cancer.
 One of the biggest factors that can make a person more likely to get cancer is age: 3 out of 4 cancers are found in people aged 55 or older.
 But there are many other factors that affect cancer risk and some of them can be changed.
 It is only natural that people are looking for more ways to prevent cancer.

 Can cancer be prevented?

 Sometimes cancer can be prevented.
 Looking at the whole country, it is quite possible that more than half of cancer deaths could be prevented -- if no one used tobacco and if everyone took steps to improve their health.
 Of course, that is a big "if."